jeffhandley/github-ml-labeler/README.md

 ### `model-issues.yml` / `model-pulls.yml`

-Invokes the Modeler, consuming a `.tsv` data file from the Actions cache to build a model.
+Invokes the Trainer, consuming a `.tsv` data file from the Actions cache to build a model.
 The model is persisted into the Actions cache.
 Supports storing multiple models in cache side-by-side using cache key suffixes, which enables testing and staging new models without disrupting predictions.

 ### `test-issues.yml` / `test-pulls.yml`